jameskolean/gatsby-jameskolean-tech/_data/post/2022-07-23-plotly-piechart.md

 Let's play with [Plotly](https://plotly.com/javascript/) today.
 We will start with something straightforward, Pie charts.

-To get started, create a new Gatsby project following my (previous post)[https://jameskolean.tech/post/2022-05-31-gitlab-pages-gatsby/].
+To get started, create a new Gatsby project following my [previous post](https://jameskolean.tech/post/2022-05-31-gitlab-pages-gatsby/).

 Add the React Plotly wrapper to our project with the types.